Roy-wonji/WeaveDI/docs/guide/bulkRegistrationDsl.md

 ## Easy Scope Registration

-Easy Scope provides a simplified way to register multiple services within a specific scope without the complexity of interface patterns.
+Easy Scope provides a simple way to register multiple services within a specific scope without the complexity of interface patterns.

 **Purpose**: Register multiple independent services quickly and efficiently with consistent scoping.